sajid1189/celery_test/README.md

 - On another console, from inside of project root (celery_test/) run `export DJANGO_SETTINGS_MODULE=celery_test.settings_local_cache`
 - `celery -A celery_test worker --loglevel=INFO`

-The celery worker should execute the tasks.
-Each task will race to acquire the lock and if if acquired it will create an Invoice object in the DB.
-If the locking mechanism works then only one task should be able to run and hence only one Invoice object should exist in the DB.
-If that is the case then we can conclude that the locking mechanism worked.
-I found out that all the 10 tasks acquired lock and 10 inovices are created in every attempt.
+It was aobserved that all the 10 tasks acquired the lock and 10 inovices were created.

 #### Kill all the above processes